Primary Resources for Rebels

 - http://www.usip.org/sites/default/files/nonviolent_eng.pdf 50 Crucial Points

-- http://www.mdah.ms.gov/arrec/digital_archives/sovcom/ Records gathered by Mississippi's domestic intelligence program.
+- http://www.mdah.ms.gov/arrec/digital_archives/sovcom/ Records gathered by Mississippi's domestic intelligence program during the black uprising of the early 1960s.
 Put an activist's name in the search box and find out what the person was up to, according to the government.
 Don't believe everything.

 - https://www.jacobinmag.com/2015/05/social-movements-fight-for-15-occupy-civil-rights/ "A Winning Strategy for the Left."
 Two academics argue that activists pursuing social change should target corporations and oppressive institutions instead of politicians.
 A good example of strategic thinking.